DwarKapex/cmake-small-project-template/docs/docs/cmake/general.md

 It lists all available generators for installed CMake.

-Another available option for the project generations is a usage of [ccache](https://ccache.dev/).
-If you have it installed, do not hesitate to activate it with flag `ENABLE_CCACHE`:
+Another available option for the project generations is to use [ccache](https://ccache.dev/).
+You can activate it with the `ENABLE_CCACHE` flag:

 ```bash
 $> cmake ../cmake-small-project-template -D ENABLE_CCACHE:Bool=YES -D BUILD_DOCS:Bool=YES -D UNIT_TEST_FRAMEWORK:String=GTEST -D ENABLE_TESTING:Bool=YES
 ```

-3. And finally build the project completely:
+3. Finally, build the project completely:

 ```bash
 $> cmake --build .